dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 - The "lists" folder must have exactly this name, if it exists.
 It can also be omitted.
 - Replace "onto_name" by your ontology's name, and "onto_label" by your ontology's label.
 - The only name that can be chosen freely is the name of the topmost folder ("data_model_files" in this example).
+- The file "json_header.xlsx" is optional.
+If it exists, it should be located in the main folder.

 Then, use the following command: